hms-dbmi-cellenics/pipeline/README.md

     at ClientRequest.<anonymous> (pipeline/local-runner/node_modules/docker-modem/lib/modem.js:282:10)
 ```

-To solve this you need to Allow the default Docker socket to be used by third parties
+To solve this you need to Allow the default Docker socket to be used by third parties:

 1. Open 'Settings' in the Docker desktop app (GUI)
 2. Click Advanced